Skip to content

 Developer tool improvements

-We're working on improvements to developer tools, including the existing language server for VSCode integration, the hal-simplicity command-line tool, and the Web IDE.
-We're also planning to adopt some enhancements to these tools contributed by our open source community.
+Improvements are planned to various developer tools, including the existing language server for VSCode integration, the hal-simplicity command-line tool, and the Web IDE.
+Enhancements to the web IDE contributed by the open source community will also be adopted.

 Type-based SimplicityHL

 A future version of SimplicityHL using type theory foundations is in preparation.
-In the short term, we'll adopt a new type inference engine in simc based on this work, which will relax existing requirements for mandatory type annotations.
-Over time, we'll also expose extensions for dependent type mechanisms in SimplicityHL.
+In the short term, simc will receive a new type inference engine in based on this work, which will relax existing requirements for mandatory type annotations.
+Over time, extensions for dependent type mechanisms will be exposed in SimplicityHL.

 Mutinynet integration

-We're working on an integration of Simplicity in Mutinynet, a signet (test network) that remains architecturally closer to Bitcoin Core.
+An integration of Simplicity in Mutinynet, a signet (test network) that remains architecturally closer to Bitcoin Core, is in progress.
 This will demonstrate the potential for development with Simplicity on a Bitcoin-like chain without Elements extensions.

 AMP and LWK integrations

-We're working on integrations of Simplicity with AMP and LWK, to give financial application developers more power when building on Liquid Network.
+Integrations of Simplicity with AMP and LWK are underway, in order to offer financial application developers more power when building on Liquid Network.

 Documentation updates

-In addition to documentation on features mentioned above, we're preparing lots of new and updated documentation, including documentation on the Simplicity execution model, witnesses, a jets reference, a SimplicityHL language reference, a toolchain reference, introductions on timelocks and oracles, and material on avoiding pitfalls in smart contract design.
+In addition to documentation on features mentioned above, significant new and updated documentation is in preparation, including material on timelocks and on avoiding pitfalls in smart contract design.

 Simplicity Unchained

-For blockchains where a native Simplicity integration isn't present, like the Bitcoin Mainnet, we're developing an oracle-based Simplicity interpreter called Simplicity Unchained.
+For blockchains where a native Simplicity integration isn't present, like the Bitcoin Mainnet, an oracle-based Simplicity interpreter called Simplicity Unchained will offer Simplicity scripting support.
 The oracle can make statements confirming when contract conditions (expressed in Simplicity programs) have been met and thereby approve transactions permitted by those conditions.
 This indirectly brings the power and determinism of Simplicity scripting to other chains.

 Oracle tools

-We're creating tools and examples for integrating other data sources into Simplicity contract logic via signed oracle statements.
+Tools and examples are being created for integrating other data sources into Simplicity contract logic via signed oracle statements.
 This can support a range of use cases, from price oracles to confirm off-chain asset price data, to importing data from financial companies' existing back-office databases, making them a source of truth for portions of contracts' logic.

 Sample applications